 Essential Itinerary For Short Trips

 Sri Lanka, just off the tip of India, is a jewel in the middle of the Indian Ocean.
-Teeming with exotic wildlife, surfable beaches, and ancient temples, Sri Lanka is stunning with a capital "S."
+Teeming with exotic wildlife, surfable beaches, and ancient temples, Sri Lanka is stunning with a capital "S." The country has been consistently ranked as one of the top honeymoon destinations in Asia.

 With so many sites to see, this 2-week itinerary concentrates on the Top 10 Things to Do in Sri Lanka to help you focus on only the must-see attractions.